Why Undergraduate Psychology Research Matters (And How It Helps Your Career)

 "Another thing to note about research is that the skills required to do good research are not necessarily always directly related to psychology as a field," Professor Hirn Mueller says, referencing the long list of hard and soft skills a budding researcher learns.
 "Those skills can certainly translate into absolutely any profession."

-Think about psychology-adjacent jobs open to people with bachelor’s degrees: victim’s advocates in the criminal justice system, social workers, counselors, marketing researchers, etc. Any of these careers require endless amounts of passion and compassion.
+Think about psychology careers open to people with bachelor's or master's degrees in the criminal justice system, social work, counseling, marketing research, and more.
+Any of these careers requires endless amounts of passion and compassion.
 But when those traits are blended with an understanding of how the data that fuels those fields is collected, analyzed, and distributed, the result is an educated, forward-thinking professional.

-“Who doesn't want a student who knows how to communicate well, is well organized, can stay on task, or knows how to follow policies and procedures and even write them?”
+Doesn't want a student who knows how to communicate well, is well-organized, can stay on task, knows how to follow policies and procedures, and even write "hem?"
 Professor Hirn Mueller says.
 So like their grad school counterparts, psychology students who enter the workforce with hands-on research experience can leverage their knowledge to explore virtually endless career opportunities.

 So no matter where a student ends their academic career, participating in psychological research at the undergraduate level isn't likely to be a waste of time.
 From learning nuanced research principles to building professional relationships and learning how to collaborate, almost anyone can find personal and professional fulfillment in the halls of a research-minded psychology department.